Gangotri Bhandari

-Gangotri Bhandari (born 13 August 1956 in Garhwal) is a former player for the Indian Women's Hockey Team.
+Gangotri (Bhandari) Bist (13 August, 1956 – 10 March, 2026) was a former olympian and international hockey player who played for the Indian Women's Hockey Team.
 She represented India at the 1980 Summer Olympics and 1982 Asian Games along with many other international tournaments.
-She has also been the wise captain for Indian Women's Hockey Team during the Asian Hockey Championship in Kyoto, Japan in 1981.
-She is currently living with her family and working for NWR Railways as chief office superintendent in its Jaipur division.
+She had also been the vice captain for Indian Women's Hockey Team during the Asian Hockey Championship in Kyoto, Japan in 1981.
+Post her professional sports career - she worked for NWR Railways as chief office superintendent and lived with her beloved family in Jaipur, Rajasthan.

 Personal life

-Gangotri Bhandari was born at Pauri Garhwal.
-She is the first daughter, and has two siblings.
+Gangotri (Bhandari) Bist was born at Pauri Garhwal.
+She was the first daughter of her parents, and had two siblings.
 She shifted to Jaipur in 1966 and started playing field hockey as a hobby during her schooling and later played for India at national and international levels.